swisnl/laravel-fulltext/README.md

 Enable wildcard after words.
 So when searching for for example  ``car`` it will also match ``carbon``.

 ### db_connection
-Choose the database connection to use.
-This MUST be set before running the migration to work correct ;)
+Choose the database connection to use, defaults to your default db connection.
+When you are NOT using the default db connection, this MUST be set before running the migration to work correct ;)

 ## Change log